Combining strong and weak lensing estimates in the Cosmos field: Joint analysis

 We performed a strong lens analysis using the basis sets by \citep{lenstronomy} for the three strong lens systems in order to infer the cosmic shear at the systems' specific positions (cf. Section \ref{sec:sl-analysis}).
 In parallel, we analysed the whole COSMOS field using a novel weak-lensing-analysis technique called cloning \citep[][]{bruderer,cb2016b,cb2018}, allowing us to estimate cosmic shear at every position in the field (cf. Section \ref{sec:wl-analysis}).

 As a first step towards a joint strong and weak lensing analysis, we show weak lensing measurements at the position of the strong lensing line of sight and compare them with the independent strong lensing measurements in Fig. \ref{fig:comparison}.
 We chose two different weak lensing estimates, one by taking the average over the measured galaxy shapes of the nearest 100 galaxies, and one with averaging over 250 galaxies.
 The galaxies are chosen for both estimates within the redshift range of $z_l - 0.2 < z < z_l + 0.2$ where $z_l$ denotes the redshift of the strong lens deflector.
 For the weak lensing measurement, we show the errors of the mean derived from the shape noise uncertainties.
-We display the statistical errors of the strong lensing measurement as computed by the MCMC.\\

-For two of the three systems, the absolute value of the weak lensing shear estimates tends to be smaller.
-Especially for COSMOS0038+4133, the strong lensing shear estimate is large and estimated to high accuracy, while the absolute value of the weak lensing estimates is small.\\

-A difference of strong and weak lensing measurement is to be expected by the consideration of different length scales being averaged over in the two measurements.
+We display the statistical errors of the strong lensing measurement as computed by the MCMC.\\ For two of the three systems, the absolute value of the weak lensing shear estimates tends to be smaller.
+Especially for COSMOS0038+4133, the strong lensing shear estimate is large and estimated to high accuracy, while the absolute value of the weak lensing estimates is small.\\ A difference of strong and weak lensing measurement is to be expected by consideration of different length scales being averaged over in the two measurements.
 While for the strong lens measurement only the small region of the strong lens itself is considered ($\sim 1$ arcsec$^2$), the weak lensing measurement makes use of several hundred galaxies distributed over a region up to a few arcminutes$^2$.
 For an estimate of this expected difference, we compute the anticipated covariance between this strong and weak lensing measurement using eq. \ref{eq:shearvar} for the diagonal elements and eq. \ref{eq:cls-offdiag} for the off-diagonal elements.
 For this computation we use the \textsc{PyCosmo} package \citep{refregier2018,tarsitano2020}.
 Here, we aim to provide a qualitative measure of the discrepancy.
 We hence set $f_{d,s}=1$ for the weight function for this order of magnitude estimate.
 We also assume a fixed cosmology with $h=0.7, \Omega_m = 0.3, \Omega_b = 0.06, \sigma_8 = 0.8$.
 We include the redshift distribution of the three strong lens system surroundings by using redshift data by \citep{laigle}.\\ Our calculation yields the covariance matrix